 ECHA requested your considerations for alternative methods to fulfil the information requirement for Genetic toxicity in vivo.
-You provided your considerations concluding that there were no alternative methods which could be used to adapt the information requirement(s) for which testing is proposed.
+You provided your considerations and you applied read-across to fulfil the respective information requirement, and no other alternative methods were available.
 ECHA has taken these considerations into account.